Andrew Tooke

-Andrew Tooke (1673–1732) was an English scholar, headmaster of Charterhouse School, Gresham Professor of Geometry, Fellow of the Royal Society and translator of Tooke's Pantheon, a standard textbook for a century on Greek mythology.
+Andrew Tooke (1673–1732) was an English scholar, headmaster of Charterhouse School, Gresham Professor of Geometry, Fellow of the Royal Society and translator of Tooke's Pantheon, a standard textbook for a century on Greek and Roman mythology.

 Life

 He was second son of Benjamin Tooke, stationer of London, and received his education in the Charterhouse school.
 He was admitted a scholar of Clare Hall, Cambridge, in 1690, took the degree of B.A. in 1693, and commenced M.A. in 1697.

 In 1695 he had become usher in the Charterhouse school, and on 5 July 1704 he was elected professor of geometry in Gresham College in succession to Robert Hooke.
 On 30 November 1704 he was chosen a fellow of the Royal Society, which held its meetings in his chambers, until they left the college in 1710.

 He was chosen master of the Charterhouse on 17 July 1728 in the place of Thomas Walker.
 He had taken deacon's orders and sometimes preached, but devoted himself principally to education.
 On 26 June 1729 he resigned his professorship in Gresham College.
 He died on 20 January 1732, and was buried in the chapel of the Charterhouse, where a monument was erected to his memory.
 In May 1729 he had married the widow of Dr. Henry Levett, physician to the Charterhouse.